Seitanas/esp8266_thermometer/README.md

 ESP8266: Micropython firmware

-Since project is aimed to 512K flash ESP module, which is to litte to have internal flash filesystem, you will have to compile monitor into firmware:
+Since project is aimed to 512K flash ESP module, which is too small to have internal flash filesystem, you will have to compile monitor into firmware:
 Follow steps described in https://github.com/adafruit/esp8266-micropython-vagrant to create your build environment.

 In your build environment: